 Who was this person staring back at me in the photo? (not the grandma that I knew, but the much younger version of her)

 Who were you when you were younger?
 What did you hope for, dream about, aspire to?

 And have you reached those hopes and dreams and aspirations?
 Or has your life turned out very differently thean you wanted?

 You can still go after your childhood dreams (or even more recent dreams if you want).

-If you’re committed to pursuing your dreams, then check out my free course: Your Life Without Regrets: 6 Powerful Lessons For Achieving Your Dreams
+If you’re committed to pursuing your dreams, then check the free course below.

 I’ll take you through 6 mistakes I made when I decided to pursue my dreams and the lessons that I learned as a result (so that you don’t make the same mistakes!).